Flemington Child Custody Lawyer

 When deciding child custody, the court will always look at what’s best for your children.
 They also look at a set of questions to help them determine what custody arrangement is best.
 The court might look at the stability of their current home, each parent’s fitness, the willingness of each parent to agree, cooperate, and communicate, and much more.

 Contact a Flemington Child Custody Lawyer

 If you need assistance with a child custody matter in New Jersey, let us help.
-Contact Katherine K. Wagner, Attorney at Law, to schedule an initial consultation.
+Contact the Law Offices of Katherine K. Wagner to schedule an initial consultation.
 Let us put our years of experience to work for you and your family.
 We understand how important it is for you to spend as much time as possible with your children, and we’ll fight tirelessly to help you achieve the custody decision you’re hoping for.